 Dentsu Inc. Morimoto: The Sound Logo Karaoke AWARD is a unique competition where companies and organizations take the stage representing their brands, pouring their hearts into songs lasting just a few seconds.
 What are the key highlights for viewers?

-Xing's Teramoto: How participating companies choose to express their sound logos.
+Xing Teramoto: How participating companies choose to express their sound logos.
 Just watching that alone conveys the passion and ingenuity packed into such a short time.
 Some might sing it straightforwardly, while others will challenge themselves to "leave their mark" with their own unique arrangements.
 I feel the gathering of these diverse expressions itself becomes compelling entertainment.

 Dentsu Inc. Morimoto: There's also a wide range in the "types" of sound logos themselves, right?
 From musical ones to those resembling dialogue or sound effects.
 What kind of expansion can we expect?

-Xing's Murase
+Xing Murase

 Xing Murase: On the other hand, there are also sound logos that are just dialogue.
 I'm looking forward to seeing how those are finished.

-From left: Dentsu Inc. Morimoto, Eguchi, Masuda
+From left: Dentsu Inc. Morimoto, Eguchi, and Masuda

 Dentsu Inc. Sasagawa: The official website gathering sound logos from various companies sounds fascinating in itself.
-Just comparing them would be fun, and you might catch glimpses of the companies' thoughts and stories behind familiar phrases.
+Just comparing them would be fun, and you might catch glimpses of the companies' intentions and stories behind familiar phrases.
 I can't wait for it to go live.

 Dentsu Inc. Morimoto: How did you find actually singing them?